Historical overall timeline

 The end of communism in Bulgaria

 Reforms in the Soviet Union inspire demands for democratization and ‘new thinking’.
 The Soviet Union’s restructuring or “perestroika” in the economic side included reduction on the role of central planning and an expanded role for market mechanisms and increased opportunities for private initiatives in services and production.
 The political side included greater openness and publicity in the media (“glasnost”), greater ‘pluralism’ of the opinions in the political arena and competitive and secret elections for state bodies, an enhanced political role for workers in state enterprises through ‘self-management’ and employee selection of managers and directors.
 The longstanding head of state Todor Zhivkov is ousted and a multi-party system is introduced.
 An opposition Union of Democratic Forces (UDF) is formed.

-The Romanian Revolution was a period of violent civil unrest in Romania during December 1989 as a part of the Revolutions of 1989 that occurred in several countries.
-The Romanian Revolution started in the city of Timișoara and soon spread throughout the country, ultimately culminating in the show trial and execution of longtime Communist Party General Secretary Nicolae Ceaușescu and his wife Elena, and with the end of 42 years of Communist rule in Romania.
-It was also the last removal of a Marxist-Leninist government in a Warsaw Pact country during the events of 1989, and the only one that violently overthrew a country's leadership and executed its leader.
+The Romanian Revolution was a period of violent civil unrest in Romania during December 1989 as a part of processes in which communist regimes were overthrown in other East European countries.
+The Romanian Revolution started in the city of Timișoara and soon spread throughout the country, ultimately culminating in the show trial and execution of longtime Communist Party General Secretary Nicolae Ceaușescu and his wife Elena.
+This act marked the end of 42 years of Communist rule in Romania.
+It was the last act of overthrowing Marxist-Leninist government in a Warsaw Pact country during the events of 1989.
+Also, it was the only one in which overthrown was violent ending with the execution of the leaders.